-All information herein refers to years 10, 11 and 12 only.
-For information regarding years 7, 8 and 9, please refer to the Junior Secondary assessment policy.
+All information herein refers to years 7, 8 & 9 only.
+For information regarding years 10, 11 & 12, please refer to the Senior Secondary assessment policy.

-This policy provides information for teachers, students and parents/carers about roles, responsibilities, processes and procedures to ensure the integrity of assessment that contributes to the Queensland Certificate of Education (QCE).
-The framework for the policy is developed from the QCE and QCIA policy and procedures handbook and applies to Applied, Applied (Essential), General, General (Extension) subjects, and Short Courses across all faculties.
+This policy provides information for teachers, students and parents/carers about roles, responsibilities, processes and procedures to ensure the integrity of assessment in years 7, 8 & 9.
+The framework for the policy is developed from the QCE and QCIA policy and procedures handbook available from www.qcaa.qld.edu.au/senior/certificates-and-qualifications/qce-qcia-handbook-2019, in order to support Junior Secondary students in their preparation for, and transition to, Senior Secondary.